Transfer Student Housing

 If you have 7 or more earned course credits you can request a specific roommate who is also a transfer student with 7 or more earned course credits.
 When selecting a specific roommate, you both must indicate the other's name on your housing preference form.
 If both names are not mutually listed, we will assume there is a reason for this, and will not honor the request.

-If you’ve earned 7 or more course credits, you can request a current Cornell student as your roommate.
+If you’ve earned 7 or more course credits, you can also request a current Cornell student as your roommate.
 That student should be someone you have a prior relationship with, and they must be in a housing assignment with an available bed space.
 (Please note Residence Life will not authorize a split between current Cornell students who chose to live together during housing selection in order to accommodate your new roommate request).
 You will need to list the current student's name on your housing preference form.
 Your requested roommate will need to message the Residence Life Office from their Cornell email account confirming they would like to live with you.
 If any step in this process is not completed, we will assume there is a reason for this, and will not honor the request.

 Cornell offers several options for all-gender housing, including the transfer specific floor, that are available to all students.
 Residence Life will do its best to accommodate any mutual all-gender housing roommate requests; however, we cannot guarantee that we will always be able to do so.